angular/angular/aio/content/guide/deployment.md

 To maximize compatibility, you could ship a single bundle that includes all your compiled code, plus any polyfills that may be needed.
 Users with modern browsers, however, shouldn't have to pay the price of increased bundle size that comes with polyfills they don't need.
-Differential loading, which is supported by default in Angular CLI version 8 and higher, solves this problem.
+Differential loading, which is supported in Angular CLI version 8 and higher, can help solve this problem.

 Differential loading is a strategy that allows your web application to support multiple browsers, but only load the necessary code that the browser needs.
-When differential loading is enabled (which is the default) the CLI builds two separate bundles as part of your deployed application.
+When differential loading is enabled the CLI builds two separate bundles as part of your deployed application.

-* The first bundle contains modern ES2015 syntax, takes advantage of built-in support in modern browsers, ships fewer polyfills, and results in a smaller bundle size.
+* The first bundle contains modern ES2015 syntax.
+This bundle takes advantage of built-in support in modern browsers, ships fewer polyfills, and results in a smaller bundle size.

 * The second bundle contains code in the old ES5 syntax, along with all necessary polyfills.
-This results in a larger bundle size, but supports older browsers.
+This second bundle is larger, but supports older browsers.

 ### Differential builds